BrendanShelton/blog/README.md

 ## Usage

-To run this on a local host, open a MySQL shell in the "db" folder and enter "source schema.sql" in order to create the "bloge_db" database.
+To run this on a local host, open a MySQL shell in the "db" folder and enter "source schema.sql" in order to create the "blog_db" database.
 This will also drop any existing database with that name.
 Create a .env file and add your MySQL username and password and the name of the database, as shown below in the second screenshot.
 Open the main folder containing "server.js" in a terminal and enter "npm run seed" to seed the database then enter "npm start".
 Go to http://localhost:3001/ on a web browser.
 On the home page, click on a post to see the comments.
 Sign up or login to create a comment.
 Click on "Dashboard" to view your previous posts and create new ones.

 https://github.com/BrendanShelton/blog